INDUSTRY · AUTOMOTIVE INDUSTRY

 They target regional platforms with EBITDA above $2 million for consolidation strategies (roll-ups) in fragmented segments — collision repair, auto glass, aftermarket banners.

-Groupe Rive-Sud Barnabé illustrates the dominant logic: with the acquisition of Saint-Hyacinthe Chrysler in 2024, the group crossed the ten-dealership mark (Nissan, Mazda, Kia, Honda, GM) across the South Shore, Drummondville, Sherbrooke, and Rivière-du-Loup.
-The strategy is multi-brand and multi-region — cushioning shocks if one automaker goes through a slow stretch.
+Case in point: Groupe Rive-Sud Barnabé.
+With the acquisition of Saint-Hyacinthe Chrysler in 2024, the group crossed the ten-dealership mark — Nissan, Mazda, Kia, Honda, GM, Chrysler — across the South Shore, Drummondville, Sherbrooke, and Rivière-du-Loup.

 Frequently asked questions — Selling an automotive business